UoB-COMSM0166/2026-group-24/README.md

     </td>
   </tr>
 </table>

 ## 2 Requirements
-<p align="center">
-<img src="/documents/paper_prototypes.gif" width="600" height="800">
-</p>

 - 15% ~750 words
 - Early stages design.
 Ideation process.
 How did you decide as a team what to develop?
 Use case diagrams, user stories.

+### Ideation
+In the early stages of the project, the team held a series of meetings to discuss the choice of game theme, exploring how to design a game with creative mechanics, rich gameplay, and high replayability.
+After extensive deliberation, we decided to develop a roguelite game featuring large-scale map exploration combined with turn-based combat.
+This decision was greatly facilitated by the shared enthusiasm all team members had for the roguelite genre.
+To refine our vision and seek inspiration, every member of the team played For the King 2, studying its game design in depth.
+This proved to be a highly valuable exercise, as a significant portion of our design decisions were informed and inspired by that title.

+In the subsequent laboratory workshop sessions, we applied the knowledge and methodologies acquired during class to develop the first paper prototype of For the Treasure.
+This prototype helped solidify the overall design direction of the game and defined the core features to be implemented.
+We also engaged in cross-group discussions, gathering feedback from fellow students, which allowed us to make preliminary refinements to the game design.
+<p align="center">
+<img src="/documents/paper_prototypes.gif" width="600" height="800">
+</p>

 ### Identifying Top-Level Needs with User Stories

-## Epics, User Stories & Acceptance Criteria
+#### Epics, User Stories & Acceptance Criteria
+Through the study conducted in both laboratory workshops and lecture sessions, we developed a structured table to organise and manage our epics, user stories, and acceptance criteria.
+Throughout the subsequent game development process, we continuously referred to this table to ensure that every user requirement was addressed by a corresponding implemented feature in the game.
 <table>
   <thead>
     <tr>